 - Strive for diversity in your News team.
 The most engaging News views are created by diverse editorial teams, so look for people with a distinct points of view as well as a passion for your company.

 - Favor energy and voice over writing experience.
 Recruit people at different locations and from different parts or your company.
 Use News to bridge your organizational silos.

 - Find your culture champions!
 Choose people that are passionate about what you do; the goal is for them to regulalry share 'little' stories - ones that will show the human side or shine a light on a little-known area of your organization

 - Recruit some experts.
 They can provide valuable insights that help keep News interesting and balanced.
 This group enjoys sharing industry news, updates on what your competitors are doing, best practices, etc.

 - Give your leaders a voice.
 Frequent articles from your senior leaders are an important component of a great News view.
-Note that it is easy for someone to draft a News Article for your CEO to review and publish in his/her name.
+Note that it is easy for News Editors to ghostwrite articles on behalf of their CEO or other leaders.

 Alternate ideas for assigning Reporters